chunliyu0/AirlineManagement/README.md

 # AirlineManagement
 ![image](https://github.com/ycl11761/AirlineManagement/blob/master/airline.png)</br>
 ## Problem Description
 Design a database that could be used by an airline.
-We are looking to store the following data:
+The following data should be considered:

 ***Employees***
 - first name